Navigation: Administration > Database Administration >

-A Concordance database must be indexed prior to searching.
-When you index your database for the first time, you are actually creating and populating the Concordance dictionary and index files.
+A Concordance Desktop database must be indexed prior to searching.
+When an index is run during the creation of a new database, it is actually creating and populating the Concordance Desktop dictionary and index files for the first time.
 How your database records are indexed ultimately affects how reviewers search for information:

 •Full-text searching works only on indexed fields

 •Relational searching is for non-indexed fields or keyed fields